-Cashiers with little to no experience tend to make between $16830 and $18000 while the more experienced ones make over $22740 per year.
+Cashiers with little to no experience tend to make between $17660 and $19430 while the more experienced ones can earn over $24990 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Cashier is to move to a higher paying state like WA.
-Right now, the highest paying states for Cashiers are WA, AK, OR, CA and HI.
+One of the easiest ways to increase your salary as a Cashier is to move to a higher paying state like DC.
+Right now, the highest paying states for Cashiers are DC, WA, AK, CA and MA.

-3 other factors that can increase your salary as A Cashier is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Cashier is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Cashiers what degree they had when they got the job and most of them said they had a No degree followed by High School Diploma.
+We asked other Cashiers what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons